The Chess Players (film)

 Shatranj Ke Khilari, also subtitled and later internationally released with the translated title The Chess Players, is a 1977 Indian film written and directed by Satyajit Ray, based on Munshi Premchand's short story of the same name.

 Amjad Khan plays the role of Nawab Wajid Ali Shah, Nawab of Awadh, and Richard Attenborough enacts the role of General James Outram.
 The main cast includes actors Sanjeev Kumar and Saeed Jaffrey as the chess players.
 It also has Shabana Azmi, Farooque Shaikh, Farida Jalal, David Abraham, and Tom Alter.
 It has Amitabh Bachchan as the narrator.

 It was India's entry for the Best Foreign Language Film at the 51st Academy Awards, but did not receive a nomination.

 This is the only full-length Hindi feature film of filmmaker Satyajit Ray.
 He later made a short Hindi film for TV named Sadgati, another adaptation of Munshi Premchand's short story.

 Plot

 Historical background

 The film is set in 1856 on the eve of the Indian Rebellion of 1857.
-The British are about to annex the Oudh State (also spelled Awadh).
+The British are about to annexe the Oudh State (also spelled Awadh).
 The daily life of two wealthy men who are devoted to chess is presented against the background of scheming officials of the British East India Company, the history of its relations with the Indian ruler of Awadh, and the ruler's devotion both to his religious practice and the pursuit of pleasure.